Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 What's the difference between Florida Hometown Heroes Housing Program and forgivable grant programs?

-The Hometown Heroes Program Florida requires full repayment of all assistance received upon sale or refinance, while forgivable grants offered by Miami-Dade, Broward, Orange, and other Florida counties are completely forgiven after 5-15 years, allowing you to keep 100% of that equity as determined by local housing authorities.
+The Hometown Heroes Program Florida requires full repayment of all assistance received upon sale or refinance, while forgivable grants offered by Miami-Dade, Broward, Orange, and other Florida counties are completely forgiven after 5–15 years, allowing you to keep 100% of that equity.

 Quick Facts